Nirvana. Utopia. Atlantis.

 The first one is sold, and South Florida is to be its home (viewing there or in the Bahamas is possible BTW).
 More of the American designed and Italian handcrafted gems are in-build.
 Known for versatility, they are also fast, fuel efficient, luxurious, and yep, absolutely stylish.

-Alternate layouts with multiple staterooms, copious living spaces, and a full range of options to equip the boat for long trips away from home are available, whether that's fishing, diving, and cruising or extended stay.
+Alternative layouts with multiple staterooms, copious living spaces, and a full range of options to equip the boat for long trips away from home are available, whether that's fishing, diving, and cruising or extended stay.
 Twin 600hp Cummins running traditional shaft and screws are standard.
 You can also opt for a pair of MAN 800s, or even Volvo Penta IPS 950 (725hp); so clearly 40 knot pace is on offer.

 A new breed of tradition